HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/patterns/strategy.md

 Say, you need to save some data.

-Suppose the product-owner wants you to save the data in a database, and/or a file and/or a Blob.
+Suppose the product-owner wants the user to choose whether to save the data to a database, or a file or a Blob.

 The strategy pattern is a good fit for this.